tractr/directus-sync/README.md

 - `-t, --directus-token <directusToken>`
   Provide the Directus access token.
 Alternatively, set the `DIRECTUS_TOKEN` environment variable.
+  If provided, the `directus-email` and `directus-password` options are ignored.

+- `-e, --directus-email <directusEmail> `
+  Provide the Directus email.
+Alternatively, set the `DIRECTUS_ADMIN_EMAIL` environment variable.

+- `-p, --directus-password <directusPassword>`
+  Provide the Directus password.
+Alternatively, set the `DIRECTUS_ADMIN_PASSWORD` environment variable.

 - `--no-split`
   Indicates whether the schema snapshot should be split into multiple files.
 By default, snapshots are split.